 Due to regulatory prohibitions on foreign ownership in the outbound travel business and the domestic passenger air ticketing services from air ticketing business and restrictions on foreign ownership in the international passenger air ticketing services from air ticketing business in the PRC, the principal business carried out by Zhejiang Feiyang International Travel Group Co., Ltd., Zhejiang Feiyang Lianchuang Travel Co., Ltd., Ningbo Qihang Airplane Ticketing Co., Ltd. and Zhejiang Feiyang Commercial Management Co., Ltd. (the "PRC Operating Entities") was prohibited or restricted from foreign ownership.
 The wholly-owned subsidiary of the Company, Ningbo Feiyang Commercial Management Co., Ltd. ("WFOE"), has entered into a series of structured contracts (the "Structured Contracts") with the PRC Operating Entities and their respective equity holders (hereafter the equity holders of the PRC Operating Entities referred to the "Registered Shareholders").
 The Structured Contracts enable the WFOE to exercise effective control over the PRC Operating Entities and obtain substantially all economic benefits of the PRC Operating Entities.
-Accordingly, the Company regards the PRC Operating Entities as indirect subsidiaries for the purpose of the historical financial information for the Relevant Periods and the PRC Operating Entities are combined in the historical financial information for the Relevant Periods.
+Accordingly, the Company regards the PRC Operating Entities as indirect subsidiaries and the PRC Operating Entities are consolidated into the financial statements of the Company.
 The Group does not have any equity interests in the PRC Operating Entities.